TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ## 4. Check for Unresolved Conflicts

-Sometimes we merge old pull-request and we have to rebase dozens of commits in the past.
-In 99 % of use cases it goes well or the CI reports a failure, but in 1 % it hits us.
+Sometimes we merge old pull-request, and we have to rebase dozens of commits in the past.
+In 99 % of use cases, it goes well, or the CI reports a failure, but in 1 %, it hits us.

 ```html
 The price of this product is